NORINT0142 – Norwegian for International Students, level 4, Oral

 Course content

-This is a higher level subject for international students.
-The subject builds on skills and knowledge acquired in NORINT0130 or the equivalent.
+This is a higher level course (CEFR B2 - C1) for international students.
+The course builds on the skills and knowledge acquired in NORINT0130 or equivalent.

 This is a proficiency course with a final examination.